Get a Free Bag When You Sign Up Today

 1851 Washington Avenue South; Minneapolis, Minneapolis 55454

-Having good coffee friends who can point you in the right direction is very much a part of the story at 7 Corners Coffee in Minneapolis’s Seven Corners neighborhood, near downtown.
+Having a great coffee friends who can point you in the right direction is very much a part of the story at 7 Corners Coffee in Minneapolis’s Seven Corners neighborhood, near downtown.
 It was a passion project for a group from Wooddale Church who wanted to create a space that would provide the environment to build relationships, fuel conversation, and “offer a place of hope at key intersections in life.”
 As luck would have it, Ben Carlson of Long Miles Coffee Project had just recently returned to the States, and was brought on to help develop the shop’s multiroaster program as well as to provide training and insight from his years working in the industry.

 “Our mission is to serve and share the story of coffee through the whole supply chain, starting with the farmers and making sure they are treated well, with kindness and dignity, and then to feature roasters who are treating farmers well.
 Then our team, showing love and kindness within our community,” says café manager Abby Fabre.